Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 ### is_embedded_data

-说明：This data-block is not an independent one, but is actually a sub-data of another ID (typical example: root node trees or master collections)
+说明：This data-block is not an independent one, but is actually a sub-data ofanother ID (typical example: root node trees or master collections)

 类型：boolean, default False, 只读